thompson318/niftycal/README.md

 NiftyCal is a software library to perform video camera calibration, largely based on OpenCV.

+NiftyCal provides:
+ - 2D and 3D structures that stores each point along with its identifier.
+ - A simple IPoint2DDetector interface that all point detectors implement.
+ - A range of IPoint2DDetector implementations including chessboards, asymmetrical circle grids, AprilTags, and template matching of [dots and rings][Dutta].
+ - Camera calibration using iterative refinement of control points, as in [Dutta 2009][Dutta].
+ - Hand-eye calibration using a direct matrix multiplication method as in [Shahidi 2002][Shahidi].
+ - Hand-eye calibration using linear least-squares as in [Tsai 1989][Tsai].
+ - Hand-eye calibration using non-linear minimisation as in [Malti 2013][Malti].
+ - Performance enhancements using OpenMP.
+ - Performance enhancements using CUDA for NVIDIA GPUs (coming soon).

 NiftyCal was developed by the [Centre for Medical Image Computing][cmic] at [University College London (UCL)][ucl].

 Useful Links